-In August 2011, known showings and targets, identified from a compilation of historical data, were examined by a team of two to three geologists plus a field assistant.
+In August 2011, known showings and targets, identified from a compilation of historical data, were examined.
 A total of 54 representative rock samples were collected and submitted to Activation Laboratories for analysis.
 Drill cores from several Kyrolitselskabet Oresund A/S drill holes were examined at a government core facility in Kangerlussuaq, Greenland.
 Rock samples from previously known occurrences assayed up to 3.35% Ni and confirmed previous sampling results by Kyrolitselskabet Øresund A/S (1965-71, Cominco Ltd. (1995-96) and Falconbridge Greenland A/S (1993-2000).

 Based on historical data and observations made during the field program, two areas, covering a total of 375 square kilometres, were selected for helicopter geophysical (electromagnetic and magnetic) surveying.
 SkyTEM ApS of Beder, Denmark was contracted to do the surveying, which commenced on September 17, 2011 and was completed on October 5, 2011.
 A total of 2,217 line-kilometers were flown.
-The quality of the data was monitored on a daily basis during the course of the survey by Condor Consulting of Lakewood, Colorado.
+The quality of the data was monitored by Condor Consulting of Lakewood, Colorado.
 A levelled, digital database was received from SkyTEM on November 17, 2011 and a complete logistical and processing report was received on December 6, 2011.
-Condor Consulting picked electromagnetic anomalies from the dataset.
-A total of 25 conductive zones, some corresponding to known nickel sulphide mineralization, were identified.
+Condor Consulting selected electromagnetic anomalies from the dataset.
+A total of 25 conductive zones were identified.